 Jing Jiang Rou Si — Shredded Pork in Beijing Sauce

-China is a country that has long been known for its ceremonies and etiquette through the ages.
-However, it can be something of a culture shock when it comes to the differences between the social niceties between the country and the western world.
-Chinese people are very positive towards foreigners, and you don’t need to worry about offending people.
-Having said that, they will appreciate you making an effort to fit in, and it will make your stay more enjoyable.
+China is a country that has long been known for its ceremonies and etiquette throughout the ages.
+However, it can be something of a culture shock when it comes to the differences between the social customs in Beijing and in the west.
+Chinese people are very positive towards foreigners, and you don’t need to worry about offending people, but they will appreciate you making an effort to fit in, and it will also make your stay more enjoyable.

 • Accept name cards with two hands